Yousuf Karsh: Career

-Karsh settled in Ottawa, initially working for photographer John Powis.
+Karsh settled in Ottawa, initially working for photographer John Powis; his first commissions were from local Ottawa theatre groups.
 Karsh opened his first studio in 1932.
 It was located on the second floor of a building at 130 Sparks Street, which was later named the Hardy Arcade.
 He remained there until 1972, when he moved to the Château Laurier.
 He was known professionally as "Karsh of Ottawa", which was also his signature.

 He achieved initial success by capturing the attention of Canadian Prime Minister Mackenzie King, who helped Karsh arrange photography sessions with visiting dignitaries.
 Karsh was also introduced into the Rideau Hall social circle, and his portraits of Lord Bessborough, Governor General from 1931 to 1935, and his wife were widely published.
 Karsh became a member of the Ottawa Camera Club and exhibited works in the International Salon of Photography exhibitions held at the National Gallery of Canada from 1934 onwards.

 Throughout his life, Karsh photographed "anyone who was anyone."
 When asked why he almost exclusively captured famous people, he replied, "I am working with the world's most remarkable cross-section of people.
 I do believe it's the minority who make the world go around, not the majority."
 He once also jokingly remarked, "I do it for my own immortality."
 By the time he retired in 1992, more than 20 of his photos had appeared on the cover of Life magazine.

 Karsh's photos were known for their use of dramatic lighting, which became the hallmark of his portrait style.
 He had studied it with both Garo in Boston and at the Ottawa Little Theatre, of which he was a member.
 Before a sitting, Karsh researched his subjects and talked to them.
+He also often used props in his portraits, some of which were emblematic of his sitters' professions.